syl20bnr/spacemacs/CONTRIBUTE.md

 **Getting Help:**
 If you have any question on this process, join the [gitter chatroom][gitter] and ask your questions there.
-Do not hesitate to ask your questions even the simplest one, it will be a pleasure to help you to contribute!
+It will be a pleasure to help you to contribute!

 ## Submitting a contribution layer upstream